Complaints

 • Complaints about other tenants or leaseholders

-• Any matter that has or is being dealt with by a solicitor
+• Any matter that has or is being dealt with by a solicitor.

-• Any matter that is being dealt with by our insurers
+• Any matter that is being dealt with by our insurers.

-• Complaints that are already being considered by the Ombudsman or MP
+• Complaints that are already being considered by the Ombudsman

-• Any matter that occurred more than 6 months ago
+• Any matter that occurred more than 12 months ago

 • Complaints that have already been considered under the procedure and process and that are, in the opinion of jLiving, being pursued in an unreasonable way.